richardgourley/pandas-one-pagers/README.md

 I find it easier to have base examples in one place.
 I often use this guide to remind myself of syntax when performing analysis with Pandas.

 Everything I have had to double check is here.
-There are a lot of examples on how to perform SQL/ Excel type queries and actions within Pandas.
+There are a lot of examples on how to perform SQL/ Excel type queries and actions with Pandas.

 ### What its not